realgauravvyas/drishti/README.md

 settlement in the district, and converts it into an asset-deployment plan over a road network that has itself been damaged.

-**Built in one hackathon, on ₹0.
-No paid APIs, no API keys, no cloud.**

 ![DRISHTI district EOC dashboard](docs/screenshots/overview.png)